Sonictherocketman/gzip-classifier/README.md

 *Installation via PyPi is coming soon.*

-There are no dependencies! `gzip-classifier` uses only the Python Standard Library.
+There are no dependencies! `gzip-classifier` runs with only the Python Standard Library.

+That said, you may choose to install the `zstandard` library which improves performance and accuracy significantly.

 ## Usage